Texiwill/aac-lib/vli/README.md

 for more items.

 ### Changelog

+- 1.0 RC5 - renamed Login and Activity Dashboard to just Activity with adjust ment to graph titles.
+Renamed API Invocations dashboard to Login/Logout and API Invocations to line up login and logous with low level vSphere API Invocations.
+Added visibility into Direct connect activities.

 - rename others to beta. v1.0 contains alerts, new dashboards, etc. All the bits to be acceptable to VMware.